Mojang/minecraft-editor-extension-starter-kit/GettingStarted/GettingStarted.md

 &nbsp;

 As you can see the concept of Editor Extensions is actually very simple, but it provides a level of flexibility and functionality which can be very powerful.

+If you're unfamiliar with the concept of closures and closure capture in TypeScript - now would be a good time to go do some reading; Editor relies on closure capture almost entirely.

 # UI and Tools